Check out or latest addition to the product line-up: CYBREI Cranks and components!

 XI.
 Withdrawal of the Buyer from the Purchase Contract without giving any reason

 11.1.
-The Consumer has the right to withdraw from the Contract concluded at a distance and from the Contract concluded outside the Seller’s business premises without giving any reason within the time limit pursuant to Article XII, points 12.1 to 12.3 of these GTC, except for the Contract, the subject of which is:
+The Consumer has the right to withdraw from a Distance Contract and from a contract concluded outside the Seller’s business premises without giving any reason within the time limit pursuant to Article XII, points 12.1 to 12.3 of these GTC, except in cases where the Consumer does not have the right to withdraw from the contract under applicable law, in particular if the contract concerns:

-11.2.
-Provision of a service where the service has been fully provided and the provision has commenced before the expiry of the withdrawal period with the express consent of the Consumer, who has been duly informed that the expression of consent shall forfeit the right of withdrawal once the service has been fully provided, provided that the Consumer is obliged to pay the price.
+11.2. the provision of a service, if the service has been fully provided and the provision of the service began before the expiry of the withdrawal period with the Consumer’s express consent, and the Consumer was duly informed that, once the service has been fully provided, the Consumer loses the right to withdraw from the contract, provided that the Consumer is obliged to pay the price.

 XII.
 Exercise of the right of withdrawal from a Distance Contract and a Contract concluded away from the Seller’s business premises